unification-com/mainchain/docs/introduction/about-mainchain.md

 ## Networks

-There are currently two live/planned public Mainchain networks, and one private development network:
+There are currently two live public Mainchain networks, and one private development network:

+#### MainNet
+Launched on 14/05/2020, [FUND-Mainchain-MainNet](https://github.com/unification-com/mainnet) is the live public Unification **Main Network**.

 #### Testnet
-Launched in Q4 2019, [UND-Mainchain-TestNet](https://github.com/unification-com/testnet) serves as the official Unification public Test network.

-#### MainNet
-MainNet is the upcoming official Unification `MainNet` - this will be the live public Unification Main network.
+Launched in Q4 2019, [FUND-Mainchain-TestNet](https://github.com/unification-com/testnet) serves as the official Unification public **Test network**, where developers can test WRKChains/BEACONs or third party application ssuch as wallets and block explorers before deploying on MainNet.
+It also serves as a test platform for Mainchain developers to test updates and new features to the Mainchain code in a live environment.

 #### DevNet
 Additionally, the [Mainchain repository](https://github.com/unification-com/mainchain) comes with a full private [DevNet](local-devnet.md) - a completely self-contained network for development and testing Mainchain features.